mroshaw/mroshaw.github.io/Subnautica/yourfirstmod_sn/checkingintogithub.md

 layout: default
 title: Checking into GitHub
 nav_order: 7
-parent: Your first sn mod
+parent: Your first Subnautica mod
 ---

 # Checking in to GitHub